grannycart/musicforemma/README.md

 ## Notes / to dos
 * [ ] The .tex file is the original.
 The .md file is from an online conversion tool and needs to be cleaned up.
+	* The -2.md file was converted by pandoc, and looks cleaner than the one the online conversion did.

 ## License: